The Rise of Substance Abuse in the Older Adult

 Health care and older adult service providers may be slow to spot a substance abuse problem: There is often a low index of suspicion for this problem.
 Even when there is the suspicion of a substance abuse disorder, the practitioner may have difficulty applying the diagnostic criteria to a wide variety of symptoms.
 In an older patient, health care providers are often observing symptoms such as fatigue, irritability, insomnia, chronic pain, or impotence may be produced or influenced by substance abuse, common medical and mental disorders, or a combination of these conditions.
 Another barrier related to clinician behavior is the effect of patient age and length of the encounter.
-Studies confirm that the amount of time physicians spend with a patient decreases as the age of the patient increases.
-During a short office visit, there are many topics to cover in patient-provider discourse, ranging from renewal of multiple prescriptions to the impact of the death of a spouse.
+Studies confirm that the number of time physicians spend with a patient decreases as the age of the patient increases.
+During a short office visit, there are many topics to cover in patient-provider discourse, ranging from the renewal of multiple prescriptions to the impact of the death of a spouse.
 Substance abuse is rarely a topic of discussion.

 Medical and psychiatric comorbidities present yet another challenge to the effective treatment of the older substance abuser.
 Comorbid conditions such as medical complications, cognitive impairment, mental disorders such as major depression, sensory deficits, and lack of mobility not only can complicate a diagnosis but can sway the provider from encouraging older patients to pursue treatment for their substance abuse problems.
 Comorbid depression and anxiety pose other barriers.
 Although inpatient psychiatric hospitals generally have staff trained to treat dually diagnosed patients, outpatient programs may not.